zxu328/DNN-regression/README.md

 # DNN-regression
-This is a repro of DNN state level gun-ownership regression software by Python and Pytorch 1.3.1.
+This is a repo of DNN state level gun-ownership regression software by Python and Pytorch 1.3.1.

 This software is equiped with CUDA GPU parallel training.